-Pons was beyond his control when the slaves were brought on board.17 Yet from the statements of the men who came over from Rio as passengers, there is no doubt the whole affair was arranged at Rio before the ship sailed.
-Later, they off-loaded a portion of their cargo.
-Then, they received on board a number of hogsheads filled with water.
+I regret to say that most of this misery is produced by our own countrymen.
+They furnish the means of conveyance in spite of existing enactments.
+There are strong circumstances against Berry the late master of the Pons.
+They are sufficient to induce me to detain him if I should meet with him, but I fear neither he nor his employers can be reached by our present laws.
+He will no doubt make it appear that the Pons was beyond his control when the slaves were brought on board.
+Yet, from the testimony of the men who came over from Rio as passengers, there is no doubt the whole affair was arranged at Rio before the ship sailed.
+Later, they discharged a portion of their cargo, and received on board a number of hogsheads or pipes filled with water.
 These were stowed on the ground tier.
 A tier of casks containing spirits was placed over them.
-They were then informed that the vessel was going to Africa for a load of slaves.
+They were then informed that the vessel was going to Kabinda for a load of slaves.

 On their arrival at the latter places the spirits were kept on board until a few days before Berry gave up the command.
-The water casks were covered in order to elude the suspicions of any warship.
-For twenty days did Berry wait at anchor.
-There, he was protected by the flag of his country while his ship was closely watched by a foreign manof-war.
-The instant that ship left for a few hours, Berry sprang at the opportunity of enriching himself and the owners.
-He disgraced the flag that had protected him....
+These he used to cover up the water casks in order to mislead any cruiser.
+For twenty days Berry waited in the roadstead of Kabinda protected by the flag of his country.
+During that time, he was closely watched by a foreign man of war who was sure of his intention.
+But, the instant that cruiser was compelled to withdraw for a few hours, Berry sprang at the opportunity of enriching himself and owners.
+He disgraced the flag that had protected him...
 Captain Charles H. Bell, USN